 Closed Businesses Lockdown Payment

 A one-off payment for recipients of Local Restrictions Support Grant (Closed) for the period from 5 January 2021.
-We will administer these payments alongside the closed grant.
+We are administering these payments alongside the closed grant.
 Applications close on 31 March 2021 with final payments being made by 30 April 2021.

 The payments are: